 With the mission to educate as well as entertain, our scope is broadly cast on the best of pop culture and we are the world’s largest site bridging academic and popular writing.

 PopMatters publishes for posterity.
 Our roots are in academia, and our mission is to educate as well as entertain.
-Our articles are saved in perpetuity in library databases via ProQuest.
+Our articles are indexed and saved in perpetuity in library databases via ProQuest.
 Our writers are mindful of our place on the cultural/historical continuum – that’s the matters in PopMatters, that’s what differentiates this online magazine, est. 1999, from other “pop culture websites”.
 Smart readers rely on PopMatters for articles that meet their intellectual caliber.

 PopMatters welcomes articles on a wide range of subjects in culture throughout the globe, past, and present, and for those who dare, the speculative future.
-PopMatters’ writers, like PopMatters’ readers, are educated, informed, pop culture savvy, located throughout the world — and they know their history – and they bring this level of engagement to the articles they present to our readers.
+PopMatters’ writers, like PopMatters’ readers, are educated, informed, pop-culture savvy, located throughout the world — and they know their history – and they bring this level of engagement to the articles they present to our readers.
 Writers interested in bringing their intelligence, creativity, and passion to this fine magazine are welcome and appreciated.

 If you are interested in submitting an article, and/or you’d like to join PopMatters’ staff, please submit your article/application to PopMatters’ Submittable interface.
 Please indicate in your entry title: Article (title) or Staff Application.